Program details are provided lower on the page.

 A bachelor’s degree in Information Technology (IT) at CTU Colorado Springs provides students with the opportunity to develop the necessary tools to manage and disseminate the flow of information throughout an organization.
 Students also have the potential to develop foundational knowledge in relevant technologies and technical skills, such as networks, database design and cybersecurity.
 Additionally, you can learn how to use real-world applications to solve technical problems.

 Today, technology touches everything.
 For example, it’s the way we stay connected, pay our bills and improve productivity.
 Even industries that aren’t thought of as “technical” employ technical staff.1 This means students who earn an Information Technology degree can pursue opportunities in a wide variety of industries.
-Some IT-related careers include:
+Some IT-related career paths may include 2:

 - Computer network architect